Oleander (Nerium oleander) may have a bit of a bad-girl reputation, but it is a truly beautiful addition to the Florida landscape.

 It's tolerant of sea spray, and thus makes a colorful addition to the beachside landscape.
 There are even varieties with fragrant flowers.
 Oleander thrives throughout much of Florida, so gardeners across the state can enjoy this evergreen beauty.

-Oleander is a member of the Apocynaceae family, along with Confederate jasmine and periwinkle.
+Oleander is a member of the Apocynaceae family, along with star jasmine and periwinkle.
 It's native to northern Africa and the eastern Mediterranean.
 This fast-growing evergreen shrub or small tree can be used in your garden as a living screen or wall.
 With pruning, oleander can be kept at a shrub height, or it can be trained into a small tree reaching between 10 and 18 feet tall.
 Shrubs will form a mounded shape up to 10 feet wide.
 There are dwarf cultivars, like 'Petite Pink' and 'Petite Salmon', reaching 4 feet in height that will work well in smaller spaces without pruning.

 Oleander has long, dark green leaves and blooms throughout much of the year, especially in warm months.
 The bright flowers come in shades of white, pink, red, coral, or yellow, depending on the variety.
 The white flowers are especially bright and will pop in the landscape.
 There are varieties with single blossoms and double blossoms.
 Single flowers usually drop cleanly, while spent double flowers may linger unattractively on the plant.
 However, it's the double-flower oleanders that tend to be fragrant.
 You'll most likely find oleanders for sale by color, rather than by a variety name.